upnplib/upnplib/docs/README.md

 - I prefer to use "snake case" variable_names_with_underscores.
 I find it better readable than "camel case" variablesWithUpperCaseLetters.
 - Clases start with upper case C: CmyClass;
 - Interfaces start with upper case I: ImyClass;
+- New header files have a postfix of .hpp.
+Old C style header files will be renamened to postfix .hpp during re-engeneering.

 ## Git Commit Messages
 The [Udacity Git Commit Message Style Guide](https://udacity.github.io/git-styleguide/) served as a template.